Upgrade Your Oral Health - Transform Your Overall Health

 • Contribution to Plaque and Tartar Build-Up: One of the direct consequences of smoking is its contribution to the accumulation of plaque and tartar on the teeth.
 Plaque is a sticky film of food particles, bacteria, and saliva that adheres to the teeth.
 If not removed, plaque hardens into tartar, which is much more difficult to eliminate.
 Tartar provides a breeding ground for harmful bacteria that can lead to gum disease.
 Smokers are more likely to develop significant plaque and tartar buildup than non-smokers, creating an environment conducive to the progression of gum disease.

 • Reduction in Saliva Production: Saliva plays a critical role in maintaining oral health.
 It helps wash away food particles and neutralizes the acids produced by bacteria in the mouth, protecting the gums and teeth from decay.
-Smoking leads to a reduction in saliva production, leaving the mouth dry and more susceptible to infections like.
+Smoking leads to a reduction in saliva production, leaving the mouth dry and more susceptible to infections.
 This decrease in saliva flow means that smokers are at a higher risk of developing gum disease because their mouths are less capable of self-cleansing and neutralizing the harmful effects of bacteria.

 • Weakening of the Immune System's Response: Smoking has a systemic effect on the body, including weakening the immune system's response.
 For the gums, this means a reduced ability to fight off infections, making smokers more prone to developing gum disease.
 Moreover, once gum disease develops, the weakened immune system makes it harder for the body to deal with the infection, often leading to a more severe progression of the disease.
 Compared to non-smokers, smokers are more prone to develop more aggressive forms, which is mostly due to this reduced immune response.